Ash-Hassan/AI-393/Assign1/Readme.md

 ## Problems Faces ##

 ### Problem 1:Low knowledge of Data Science. ###
-Currently doing a course from Frontier Technolodgy Institue which helped.-->
+Currently doing a course from Frontier Technolodgy Institue which helped.

 ### Problem 2: When using regression Got really low accuracy/when using all features. ###
 regression was not working great and i needed to reduce the features as well so i used chi square for that and changed the model from reggression to svm.